fadallar/my-aws-workshop/aws-networking/ModuleOneCore.md

 ![](./images/attachIGW.png)

-Creating and attaching an Internet Gateway to our VPC is not enough to get internet traffic flowing from an to our VPC, for that we need to modify our routing and this is the topic of the nexxt Section.
+Creating and attaching an Internet Gateway to our VPC is not enough to get internet traffic flowing from and to your VPC, for that we need to modify our routing and this is the topic of of the route table section.

 ## NAT Gateway

 A NAT Gateway is an AWS Managed resource which enable outbound connection to the internet and prevents the instances from receiving inbound traffic initiated by someone on the internet.
 A NAT Gateway is highly available within an Availability Zone.

-In this set-up we will create an AZ independent architecture and we will create one NAT Gateway per AZ and we will later configure our subnet route tables such that resources use the NAT gateway in the same AZ.
+In this set-up we will create an AZ independent architecture and we will create one NAT Gateway per AZ.We will later configure our subnet route tables such that resources use the NAT gateway in the same AZ.

 Two NAT Gateway will be created and each will be associated to a different PublicSubnet